zain-b/Gigg/README.md

   - [typescript message model](client/src/app/models/message.model.ts)
   - [typescript search model](client/src/app/models/search.model.ts)

-- Supports offline mode, client stays up to date and synced with the server.
+- Supports **offline mode**, client stays up to date and **synced with the server**.
 See below for how it's achieved.
 (The sync process happens much quicker than shown in the gif, the animation was extended just to show it occuring.)

 ![](report-images/offline-sync.gif)